playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 These tools are not generally suggested by either [the ESLint team](https://eslint.org/blog/2023/10/deprecating-formatting-rules/) or [the Prettier team](https://prettier.io/docs/en/integrating-with-linters.html) because they:

-- Bring heavy maintenance burden to both teams to support this workflow
+- Bring a heavy maintenance burden to both teams to support this workflow
 - Introduce performance headaches for those that integrate Prettier into ESLint.

 Consider the following: